 Lean In: IT and MSP Content Marketing in a Recession

 A new calendar is hung on the wall, and we’ve all mustered the courage to take on a new year.
 Now, it’s time to plan for your business’s success.
 With concerns about a recession staying in the news cycle, it’s a good time to think about IT and MSP content marketing in a recession.
-Growing is still pertinent for your company, after all.
+Growing (by way of a solid marketing strategy) is still pertinent for your company, after all.

 So, What Is a Recession?

 A recession is full of poor economic moments; the stock market falls, gas prices and inflation are high and consumer confidence is low.